angular/angular/aio/content/guide/deprecations.md

 * __Vendor support__: Microsoft dropped support of IE 9 and 10 on 1/12/16, meaning they no longer provide security updates or technical support.
 * __Usage statistics__: We looked at usage trends for IE 9 and 10 from various sources and all indicated that usage percentages were extremely small (fractions of 1%).
 * __Feedback from partners__: We also reached out to some of our Angular customers and none expressed concern about dropping IE 9 and 10 support.

-{@a style-sanitization}
-### Style Sanitization for `[style]` and `[style.prop]` bindings
-Angular used to sanitize `[style]` and `[style.prop]` bindings to prevent malicious code from being inserted through `javascript:` expressions in CSS `url()` entries.
-However, most modern browsers no longer support the usage of these expressions, so sanitization was only maintained for the sake of IE 6 and 7.
-Given that Angular does not support either IE 6 or 7 and sanitization has a performance cost, we will no longer sanitize style bindings as of version 10 of Angular.

 {@a removed}
 ## Removed APIs